In April 2013, it was the 100-year flood.

 In January 2014, it was the snowstorm.

-During the past six years, the Federal Emergency Management Agency has denied Howard County three separate requests for aid.
+During the past four years, the Federal Emergency Management Agency has denied Howard County three separate requests for aid.

-And when August 2016 tornadoes reared their heads once more, we didn’t even bother applying.
+And when last year’s tornadoes reared their heads once more, we didn’t even bother applying.

 What, exactly, is the problem here?
 Was it something we said?
 Do they just not like the looks of us?

-It comes down to simple math.
-And we, apparently, just don’t add up, according to FEMA.
+As Tribune reporter George Myers’ front page story in today’s paper points out, it comes down to simple math.
+And we, apparently, just don’t add up according to them.

-“To receive funding through the Federal Reimbursement Program, the following thresholds must each be met in uninsured damage: the county’s population multiplied by $3.57 (for instance, Howard County must have experienced $295,425 in uninsured damage) and Indiana’s population multiplied by $1.41, which comes to a total of $9.2 million in uninsured costs,” the Tribune’s George Myers reported.
+“To receive funding through the Federal Reimbursement Program, the following thresholds must each be met in uninsured damage: the county’s population multiplied by $3.57 (for instance, Howard County must have experienced $295,425 in uninsured damage) and Indiana’s population multiplied by $1.41, which comes to a total of $9.2 million in uninsured costs,” reported Myers.

 Something must be done before the next disaster.
 We are a resilient bunch, but these denials stung.
 After three separate refusals in less than 12 months, it can start to feel personal.
 Try telling those touched by these disasters that they weren’t that bad.
 It hurts.

 We hope our elected officials will hear this appeal and work to adjust these arbitrary standards.
 We rely on our federal government for protection and help recovering when the unexpected happens.
-In places across the country – like the Carolina coastline after Hurricane Dorian passed through – this year has proven Americans require this type of support.
+In places across the country, this year has proven that Americans require this type of support.

 We are the richest country in the history of the world.
 This is a promise we can keep if we set our minds to it.